JohanLorenzo/publish-apk-worker/README.md

 :warning: Make sure your `work_dir` and `artifact_dir` point to the same directories between the scriptworker config and the pushapkscript config!

-## Docs

-`README.md` is the master readme, and `README.rst` is generated via

-    pandoc --from=markdown --to=rst README.md > README.rst

-This is purely because

-1. @escapewindow prefers writing markdown, and
-1. pypi appears to deal with rst better than markdown.

 ## Frequently asked questions

 ### I'd like to test out changes in pushapkscript...